Buying your first tagine is exciting and offers you a different way of cooking.

 Start by soaking the base and lid in water and letting them sit for a few hours, or if you have time, it’s best to leave them overnight.
 This helps the clay absorb water, strengthening it and reducing the chance of cracks forming when it heats up.

 That’s all there is to it.
-With just a little care and prep, you are all set to bring those Moroccan flavors into your kitchen.
+With a little care and preparation, you’re ready to bring Moroccan flavors into your kitchen.
+Need inspiration?
+Check out my YouTube channel for ideas.